stephenostermiller/Stack-Exchange-Auto-Editor/README.md

 1. Click the same button again to get a report of what changed, see diffs, and view the status of the unit tests.
 1. Submit the edits to Stack Exchange after making other manual edits as desired.

 ⚠️ **This tool sometimes suggests edits that make posts worse.** You are responsible for manually reviewing all edits.
 Auto-edit rules are created from heuristics and regular expressions and they are not infallible.
-This tool is designed to save you time by doing the right thing 90% of time.
-The rest of the time, edits will need to be manually fixed or abandoned.
+This tool is designed to save you effort by doing the right thing 90% of time.
+Bad auto-edits will need to be manually fixed or abandoned.
 All edits will have your name attached to them, so you don't want to blindly trust this tool.

 ## Rules